jackdeterman/Power_Outage_Economic_Analysis/README.md

 - __Within-Group Variance__: How much individual data points within each group vary from their own group mean.
 This reflects the variability in data that is due to randomness or inherent variation within each group.

+Below is the formula for the ANOVA F-Statistic:

 <img src="https://latex.codecogs.com/svg.latex?F%20%3D%20%5Cfrac%7B%5Ctext%7BBetween-Group%20Variance%7D%7D%7B%5Ctext%7BWithin-Group%20Variance%7D%7D" alt="F = \frac{\text{Between-Group Variance}}{\text{Within-Group Variance}}">

-Here's what the F-value indicates:
+Here's what the it indicates:

 A __high__ F-value suggests that the between-group variance is significantly larger than the within-group variance.
 This implies that the group means are not all the same; in other words, at least one group mean is significantly different from the others.
 The differences observed between groups are likely not due to chance alone.